usacheow/SimpleProject/README.md

 PreferencesProvider
 FirebaseNotificationsService
 BuildInfo (contains info of current build)
-Resources containers (ColorSource, ImageSource, TextSource) Effect (like Result in Kotlin for results of operations) CacheProvider (with two implementations)
+Resources containers (ColorValue, ImageValue, TextValue) Effect (like Result in Kotlin for results of operations) CacheProvider (with two implementations)
 ApiConfig (for build retrofit instances)